strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/code/frontend.md

 This guide is not an exhaustive resource for the v4 front end customization features, which are described in the [admin panel customization](/developer-docs/latest/development/admin-customization.md) documentation.
 :::

-Migrating the front end of a Strapi application requires:
+Depending on the level of customization applied to the admin panel, migrating the front end of a Strapi application to v4 might require:

 - [](/developer-docs/latest/update-migration-guides/migration-guides/v4/code/frontend/filename.md)